abdullahguch/abdullahguch/README.md

-## Hi there 👋 Welcome to my Github profile!
+## Hi coders 👋 Welcome to my Github profile!

-- 🌱 I’m currently learning Python, and ethical hacking.
+- 🌱 Python, MEVN (MongoDB, Express.js, Vue.js, Node.js) and ethical hacking are the tools that keep me occupied most nowadays.
-- I'm developing a web app using MERN Stack.
 - 👯 You can follow or connect with me from various social media by searching my handle @abdullahguch.
 Let's connect!!!